Pinkytoky writes on a wide variety of content. Her main interest is in feng shui, Chinese operas, and Chinese & Japanese art and culture.

 (4) Standing answer: Lijiao (立筊)

-One or both blocks stand erect on the floor upon landing indicates that the gods do not understand the question posed.
+One or both blocks stand erect on the floor upon landing indicating that the gods do not understand the question posed.
 The question is, therefore, nullified.
 The worshipper has to repeat the whole process.

 Reasons for Divination

 Divination has long been an important decision-making tool for the Chinese people.

 These folks like to seek divine guidance when they are faced with some major decisions concerning love, marriage, career, health, and wealth.